trashhalo/glow/readme.md

 ##How do I use it?

-Annotate groovy methods on a class with Clojure to compile it as clojure.
+Annotate groovy methods on a class with @Clojure to compile it as clojure.

 ```groovy
 @Clojure